 Drugs or chemicals applied directly to the skin

 Alopecia areata can be treated with corticosteroids.
 For small bald patches, corticosteroids are typically injected under the skin of the bald patch, and minoxidil may be applied directly to the bald patch as well.
 For larger patches, corticosteroids can be applied to the scalp or, more rarely, taken by mouth.

 Other treatments for alopecia areata involve applying chemicals, such as anthralin, diphenylcyclopropenone, or squaric acid dibutylester to the scalp to induce a mild irritant reaction or mild allergic reaction, which sometimes promotes hair growth.
 These treatments are usually given to people who have widespread hair loss and who have not been helped by other treatments.

 For more severe cases, people may be given methotrexate taken by mouth.
 This drug may be combined with corticosteroids taken by mouth.
-Drugs called Janus kinase (JAK) inhibitors, which are used in treating other autoimmune and blood disorders, may be useful in treating alopecia areata.
+Baricitinib, one of the drugs called Janus kinase (JAK) inhibitors (which are used in treating other autoimmune and blood disorders), is useful in treating alopecia areata.